10 tips for protecting your horse's eyes

 November 11, 2021

-Ophthalmological problems are more common in horses than you might think.
-Although they are less common than colic or lameness, they should not be overlooked.
-Among the causes are traumatic accidents, shocks or foreign bodies, but also numerous immune or degenerative problems.
-The most frequently encountered chronic pathology is recurrent uveitis, which jeopardizes the horse's visual prognosis.
+Ophthalmological problems are more common than we think in horses.
+Although they are less frequently discussed than colic or lameness, they should not be overlooked.
+Causes include traumatic accidents, impacts, or foreign bodies, but also numerous immune-related or degenerative problems.
+The most common chronic condition is recurrent uveitis, which affects the horse's visual prognosis.

-The risk factors for ophthalmological pathology are mainly linked to the environment: sun, wind, dust, spikelets, insects...
+Risk factors for eye disease are mainly related to the environment: sun, wind, dust, grass seeds, insects, etc.

-When winter arrives, homeowners tend to remove their fly masks.
-However, even if insects are less numerous and UV rays less intense, other causes of eye inflammation persist, notably wind.
-We must therefore remain vigilant and adapt protection to each horse and its lifestyle.
+When winter arrives, owners tend to remove fly masks.
+However, even though there are fewer insects and UV rays are less intense, other causes of eye inflammation remain, particularly wind.
+It is therefore important to remain vigilant and adapt protection to each horse and its lifestyle.
 Here are a few tips:

-1. Wear an insect mask for as long as flies persist, especially in the south of France, where Habronemosis (a parasitic disease transmitted by flies) is present.
+1. Keep wearing an insect mask as long as there are flies around, especially in the south of France, where Habronemosis (a parasitic disease transmitted by flies) is present.

-2. Clean secretions with saline solution if necessary, but do not clean eyes daily if no discharge is present.
+2. Clean secretions with saline solution if necessary, but do not clean the eyes every day if there is no discharge.

-3. Avoid working the horse in a poorly watered or dusty arena or riding school.
+3. Avoid working with the horse in a poorly watered or dusty arena or riding school.

-4. Do not sweep stables in the presence of horses.
+4. Do not sweep the stables while horses are present.

-5. Protect your horse from wind and draughts: he should have a shelter if he lives in pasture, and his stall should be well ventilated but not draughty.
-Avoid working your horse in the wind, or use goggles.
+5. Protect the horse from wind and drafts.
+It must have shelter if it lives in a pasture, and its stall must be well ventilated but not drafty.
+Avoid working the horse in strong winds, or use protective goggles.

-7. Look at the eyes every day, at least to make sure they're open, because if there's a problem, it's vital to get a vet involved quickly.
+7. Check your pet's eyes every day, at least to make sure they are open properly, because if there is a problem, it is essential to seek veterinary attention quickly.

-8. Combating invasions by rodents, which seek protection from the cold and return to nest in stables.
-They transmit diseases such as leptospirosis, which can cause recurrent uveitis.
+8. Combat rodent infestations, as rodents will seek shelter from the cold and nest in stables.
+They transmit diseases, particularly leptospirosis, which can cause recurrent uveitis.

-9. Be very careful with hay and meadow plants.
-Some are photosensitizing, causing burns and attacks of uveitis with bilateral corneal edema, even when the sun isn't very hot.
-Photosensitization generally occurs through the accumulation of pigments in the epidermis and cornea, which react to UV rays within a few days, destroying the cells around them.
+9. Be very careful with hay and plants growing in meadows.
+Some are photosensitive and cause burns and uveitis attacks with bilateral corneal edema, even when the sun is not very hot.
+Photosensitization generally occurs through the accumulation of pigments in the epidermis and cornea, which react to UV rays after a few days, destroying the cells around them.
 In some cases, photosensitization is linked to liver poisoning.
-The plants concerned are umbellifers, arnica and all plants toxic to the liver.
-The more light-skinned areas (magpies, creams, etc.) and the lighter the eyes, the more dangerous photosensitization becomes.
+The plants responsible include umbellifers, but also arnica and all plants that are toxic to the liver.
+The more light-colored skin areas (piebald, cream, etc.) and light-colored eyes horses have, the more dangerous photosensitivity is.
 In the eyes, bilateral blue haze is typical.

-10. All horses with pink eyelids or prone to recurrent ophthalmic problems (uveitis and keratitis, eyelid or corneal carcinoma) should wear a mask with maximum UV protection, even if the UV rays are less strong in autumn.
-It also protects them from the wind.
+10. Keep a mask providing maximum UV protection on all horses with pink eyelids or prone to recurring eye problems (uveitis and keratitis, eyelid or corneal carcinomas), even if UV rays are less intense in the fall.
+This also protects them from the wind.

 Mask size Head circumference